 Best Cheap, Mid Budget and Luxury Hotels Near Central Park, New York City

 Central Park hotels are abundant but do tend to span the higher price point bracket.
 A budget hotel around Central Park could cost more than a Mid Range hotel in Times Square.

-We stayed at 1 Central Hotel and it was fantastic.
+We stayed at 1 Hotel Central Park and it was fantastic.
 The materials of wood with wrought iron were elegant and relaxing.
 It reminded us of when we stayed in traditional Ryokans in Japan.